 Best used small cars to buy

-1. Ford Fiesta - Best used supermini
+1. Ford Fiesta (Mk7) - best used supermini

 BuyaCar finance options

-- Our pick - 1.0 SE 60 5dr (2014/14, 62k miles, £3,899)
+- Our pick: 1.0 SE 60 5dr (2015, 65, 37k, £5,990)

 BuyaCar finance options

-3. Toyota Yaris
+7. Toyota Yaris (Mk3)

 A petrol-electric pioneer, Toyota has been offering electrified models for decades.
 The Yaris is the smallest hybrid the Japanese company builds.
 While it may not be a particularly exciting car to drive, it is smooth and easy-going, making it a perfect companion for anyone fighting their way through the urban jungle.
 It’ll also easily crack 60mpg and boasts impressive reliability.

-5. SEAT Ibiza
+8. SEAT Ibiza (Mk5)

 Even basic SE models come with a colour touchscreen infotainment system with the latest phone connectivity for navigation, and the 1.0-litre petrol model boasts a broad spread of power and torque, so performance is good too; this is still the engine of choice in a brand-new Ibiza, so it makes sense to go for this car second-hand.

 The big factor that elevated the Ibiza to the top of its class was the space on offer inside.
 It’s roomy in the rear to the point where this fifth-generation Ibiza can occasionally operate as a family car.
-The 355-litre boot means there’s almost as much luggage space here as you’ll find in a current-shape Vauxhall Astra.

-Find out more about the best used cars you can buy...
+Now find out more about the best used cars you can buy...